| | |

 Recommended varieties: Smooth-leafed mustards include ‘Florida Broadleaf'(slow to bolt; 47 days), ‘Red Giant’ (also slow to bolt; 43 days), ‘Savannah’ (very early harvest and slow to bolt; 20 days).

-Pole Beans: My favorite variety of pole beans are French Climbing Beans, ready for harvest in 60-90 days after sowing.
+Pole Beans: My favorite variety of pole beans is French Climbing Beans, ready for harvest in 60-90 days after sowing.
 Be sure to provide a sturdy trellis and try to avoid harvesting in warmer weather.

-Picking the pods early encourages the flowering and production of new pods.
 We love the Blue Lake Bush variety down here in Florida!

 Sugar Snap Peas: Sugar Snap Peas take around 13 days to germinate, flower and produce sweet, crunchy peas within 50-60 days.